 So you are thinking about a tummy tuck, and the surgeon says they want to remove the belly button.
 It may sound strange, but there are times when tummy tuck belly button removal is the right thing to do.
 However, that doesn’t mean you will get a flat tummy that looks strange.
-The belly button can be moved or recreated from scratch to give you a flawless result that looks completely natural.
-Let’s talk about the different scenarios to find out what is in your best interest.
+The belly button can be moved or recreated from scratch to give you a result that looks natural.
+Let’s talk about the different scenarios.

 A case for keeping the belly button